Boarders/slick-blog/site/posts/peano.md

 ---
-title: "Peano Axioms (Draft)"
+title: "On Characterizing Nat in Agda"
 author: Callan McGill
-date: "Sep 27, 2020"
+date: "Oct 6, 2020"
 tags: [Agda, Natural Numbers]
-description: Explorations into the natural numbers
+description: Explorations into characterizing natural numbers
 quote: If there is one thing in mathematics that fascinates me more than anything else (and doubtless always has), it is neither 'number' nor 'size,' but always form.
 quoteAuthor: Grothendieck